r-pogo/vade_mecum/Testing/ISTQB/Podstawy_testowania.md

 Reading and then what?
 Yes, reading and trying to identify all possible defects such as ambiguities, omissions, inconsistencies, inaccuracies, contradictions, superfluous statements.
 Any of these defects on paper has the potential to be converted to defects in software and eventually to failures.
 This might ring a bell.
 This is directly related to one of the seven testing principles, early testing saves time and money.

+`Test analysis work products include`: (prioritized) test conditions (e.g., acceptance criteria), and defect reports regarding defects in the test basis (if not fixed directly).
+What are the test conditions again?
+It means a testable aspect of a component or a system identified as a basis for testing.
+In plain English, you can break down requirements into logical chunks, map those to test conditions, each with a limited scope, and then based on those, create individual test cases.

 Test Design and Implementation
 Okay, we analyzed everything we possibly could, and so we know what to test.
 Now we have to answer how to test it.
 Test design includes